-- Except as otherwise provided in subsection 3, the Director may, with the approval of the Board: - (a) Lease spaces and facilities within any institution of the Department to private employers to be used for the vocational training and employment of - (b) Grant to reliable offenders the privilege of leaving institutions or facilities of the Department at certain times for the purpose of vocational training or employment. - Before entering into any contract with a private employer for the employment of offenders pursuant to subsection 1, the Director shall obtain from the private employer: - (a) A personal guarantee to secure an amount fixed by the Director but not less than 100 percent of the prorated annual amount of the contract, a surety bond made payable to the State of Nevada in an amount fixed by the Director but not less than 100 percent of the prorated annual amount of the contract and conditioned upon the faithful performance of the contract in accordance with the terms and conditions of the confract, or a security agreement to secure any debt, obligation or other liability of the private employer under the contract, including, without limitation, lease payments, wages earned by offenders and compensation earned by personnel of the Department. - (b) A detailed written analysis on the estimated impact of the contract on private industry in this State.
-The written analysis must include, without limitation: - (1) The number of private companies in this State currently providing the types of products and services offered in the proposed contract. - (2) The number of residents of this State currently employed by such private companies. - (3) The number of offenders that would be employed under the contract. - (4) The skills that the offenders would acquire under the contract. - The provisions of this chapter do not create a right on behalf of the offender to employment or to receive the federal or state minimum wage for any employment and do not establish a basis for any cause of action against the State or its officers or employees for employment of an offender or for payment of the federal or state minimum wage to an offender. - As used in this section, "state-sponsored program" means a program for the vocational training or employment of offenders which does not include a contract of employment with a private employer. - Sec.
-3. [NRS 333.175 is hereby amended to read as follows: - The Administrator [may]: - 1.
-Shall exempt from the provisions of this chapter purchases made by the Department of Corrections pursuant to section 1 of this act. - 2.
-May exempt from the provisions of this chapter purchases made by the Department of Corrections, with money from the Offenders' Store Fund, for the provision and maintenance of canteens for offenders.]
-(Deleted by amendment.) - Sec.
-4. This act becomes effective on July 1, 2017.
+- Except as otherwise provided in subsection 3, the Director may, with the approval of the Board: - (a) Lease spaces and facilities within any institution of the Department to private employers to be used for the vocational training and employment of - (b) Grant to reliable offenders the privilege of leaving institutions or facilities of the Department at certain times for the purpose of vocational training or employment. - Before entering into any contract with a private employer for the employment of offenders pursuant to subsection 1, the Director shall obtain from the private employer: - (a) A personal guarantee to secure an amount fixed by the Director but not less than 100 percent of the prorated annual amount of the contract, a surety bond made payable to the State of Nevada in an amount fixed by the Director but not less than 100 percent of the prorated annual amount of the contract and conditioned upon the faithful performance of the contract in accordance with the terms and conditions of the contract, or a security agreement to secure any debt, obligation or other liability of the private employer under the contract, including, without limitation, lease payments, wages earned by offenders and compensation earned by personnel of the Department. - (b) A detailed written analysis on the estimated impact of the contract on private industry in this State.
+The written analysis must include, without limitation: - (1) The number of private companies in this State currently providing the types of products and services offered in the proposed contract. - (2) The number of residents of this State currently employed by such private companies. - (3) The number of offenders that would be employed under the contract. - (4) The skills that the offenders would acquire under the contract. - The provisions of this chapter do not create a right on behalf of the offender to employment or to receive the federal or state minimum wage for any employment and do not establish a basis for any cause of action against the State or its officers or employees for employment of an offender or for payment of the federal or state minimum wage to an offender. - 9.
+As used in this section, "state-sponsored program" means a program for the vocational training or employment of offenders which does not include a contract of employment with a private employer. - (Deleted by amendment.)
+Sec.
+3. - This act becomes effective on July 1, 2017.